react-declarative/react-declarative/NOTES.md

 ];
 ```

 Normally we are going to await for a group of fields focus event by using `onFocus` callback.
-But if this handler contains too many business logic we will apply `useCallback`.
+But if this handler contains too many business logic we are going to apply `useCallback`.
 I think this is imperative way of solving problem.
 I found the better solution

 MyForm/MyForm.tsx
 ```tsx